Birth of a New Day: Production

 Differently from most popular vaporwave releases at the time, Birth of a New Day was one of the first albums of the genre not to include sampling as a production technique: in a Rolling Stone interview, HKE expressed his and Telepath's desire to produce a vaporwave album that could not be classified as plunderphonics, stating that they wanted to show how the vaporwave "vibe" could be made in an original way, rather than relying on muzak and slowed-down jazz samples most people at the time used to produce vaporwave.
-He pointed out that while he thought the idea of producing music with samples was "cool", he has always been more "enamored" by the thematic concepts of the genre, focusing on the surreal futurismo and on "painting a narrative through music."
+He pointed out that while he thought the idea of producing music with samples was "cool", he has always been more "enamored" by the thematic concepts of the genre, focusing on the surreal futurismo and on "painting a narrative through music".
 In an early 2015 interview with the website NeonVice, when asked about what he thinks should change in the vaporwave genre, HKE says although he dislikes to be someone who "dictates to people what they should and shouldn't do with their music," he also dislikes the notion that the genre is all about slowed-down reverberated samples, "badly photoshopped" roman busts, retro video game consoles and meaningless kanji.
+While not using sampling as a production technique, the duo does sample dialogue from 2046, a film directed by Wong Kar-wai.

 In an interview with C Monster, a writer from the website Tiny Mix Tapes, HKE described the production process for the 2814 alias in detail, stating that either Telepath or him would start producing a track, "flesh out" ideas between the two, and then send it over the other.
 Then they'd "send it back and forth" until the track was fully constructed and they were satisfied with it, ending up with one of them finishing the mastering process.
-Then they'd "put it in the pile ready for album consideration."
+Then they'd "put it in the pile ready for album consideration".
 HKE praises this form of musical collaboration, stating that this process is generally "as 50/50 as you can get with collaborative work."
 He further stated that although a specific track's style might suggest who was the one with most impact on the production of that specific track, the production process is overall very balanced.
 He noted that producing music with Telepath was one of the greatest collaborating experiences he'd ever had, to the point where he was "so excited" after finishing the mastering process of a track for a new release that he had dropped his new laptop on the ground and broke the screen.